CKjolhede/backend_mod_1_prework/section1/reflection.md

     Rewriting notes into a more consice and organized way every day would help me remind myself of the concepts I've been introduced to or practiced and provide myself a more valuable resource when looking for information.

-1. How would you print the string `"Hello World!"` to the terminal? using the puts command   puts "Hello World!"
+1. How would you print the string `"Hello World!"` to the terminal?

+,,,
+puts "Hello World!"
+,,,

-1. What character is used to indicate comments in a ruby file?  #
+1. What character is used to indicate comments in a ruby file?

+ #

-1. Explain the difference between an integer and a float? integers are whole numbers where as floats contain decimals
+1. Explain the difference between an integer and a float?

+  Integers are whole numbers where as floats contain decimals

-1. In the space below, create a variable `animal` that holds the string `"zebra"` animal = "zebra"
+1. In the space below, create a variable `animal` that holds the string `"zebra"`

+'''
+animal = "zebra"
+,,,

-1. How would you print the string `"zebra"` using the variable that you created above? p animal or puts animal
+1. How would you print the string `"zebra"` using the variable that you created above?

+,,,
+p animal
+or
+puts animal
+,,,

 1. What is interpolation?

+Interpolation is a string with an embedded variable or expression.

 Use interpolation to print a sentence using the variable `animal`.

-Interpolation is a string with an embedded variable or expression. p "Lionesses will hunt #{animal}s in groups to most efficiently gather food for their pride.""
+puts "Lionesses will hunt #{animal}s as a pack because it is the most energy efficient prey on the African savannah."

 1. What method is used to get input from a user?

 'variable name' = gets.chomp

 1. Name and describe two common string methods:

-.length
-.to_i
+.length   This will return the number of characters in the string.
+.to_i     This will convert a string into an integer